andreyod/llm-d-rl/README.md

 ### 4. Copy the config files

-The following starting-point configs are provided in this repo — copy them to somewhere accessible on the head node and modify as needed for your workload:
+The following starting-point configs are provided in this repo — copy them to any path accessible on the head node, modify as needed, then pass those paths as Hydra overrides in step 5 (`epp_config_file`, `envoy_config`):

 - `deploy/epp-config.yaml` — EPP scorer config (standard routing)
 - `deploy/epp-config-pd.yaml` — EPP scorer config (PD disaggregated routing)